NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* A compatible pipeline layout must be set.
+* A compatible pipeline layout must be set
+* The number of offsets in dynamicConstantBufferOffsets must be equal to the total number of dynamic constant buffers in descriptorSets

 **`Multithreading:`**